DPenner1/WritingSystemHistory/README.md

   - Some scripts have multiple possible writing directions or are difficult to categorize.
 There are multiple symbols for these, I attempted to list the most dominant first.
 For a few scripts written and read in separate directions (eg. Tagbanwa, Hanuno'o), the reading direction is listed first.
   - Sometimes scripts incorporate letters from other scripts.
 In order to count as a derivation, the amount of borrowed letters should be at least 20%.
 This percentage was derived from the Coptic borrowing of Demotic letters and hence ultimately Egyptian Hieroglyphic characters.
 I wanted this on the diagram as it appears to constitute the only *current* use of Egyptian Hieroglyph derived characters outside of the Proto-Sinaitic branch.
 For partial independent creation, the same percentage provisionally applies, but I find that less interesting so I might change that in the future.
   - There was effort to place independent scripts near related scripts.
 For the Modern diagram, this is linguistic similarity, for the All Scripts diagram this is more geographic.
+  - The script groups in the legend are ordered by a rough estimate of total population using them.
+  - Modern Scripts diagram was made in Draw.IO and All Scripts in Inkscape SVG, though I don't recommend looking at the SVG directly due to fonts not being embedded.

+  ## All Scripts Diagram Notes

-  - In the All Scripts diagram, I did not show disputed derivations.
+  - I did not show disputed derivations.
 I simply picked the majority opinion, or where there was no obvious one I could determine, I first favoured non-independent derivation, then whichever one made the diagram work better (generally when sibling branches originate around the same time).
-  - The script groups in the legend are ordered by a rough estimate of total population using them.
-  - For the All Scripts timeline, dates before 1800 in particular are frequently not known with absolute precision and might commonly have an acceptable range of a century, sometimes two.
+  - Dates before 1800 in particular are frequently not known with absolute precision and might commonly have an acceptable range of a century, sometimes two.
 Part of this is lack of historical/archaeological record, and part of this is that scripts tend to gradually evolve so an absolute date is a bit nebulous.
 Unless I could find more specific text, when Wikipedia said something like "5th century," I by default put it in the middle of the century, so 450.
 I did the same for info-box dates like "c.
 800" as I found this tended to be said as 9th century in the article text, so I moved it up to 850 in the diagram.
-  - The structure of the All Scripts diagram allowed me to use the same box to show evolutions of a script (see esp. early Chinese).
+  - The structure allowed me to use the same box to show evolutions of a script (see esp. early Chinese).
 This does not imply older versions aren't still used for specialized cases (eg. Clerical is still used for calligraphy, old Georgian scripts are still used for religious purposes), but it does mean that there is no significant exteneded simultaneous use of the script versions in question.
-  - Modern Scripts diagram was made in Draw.IO and All Scripts in Inkscape SVG, though I don't recommend looking at the SVG directly due to fonts not being embedded.

-## Script Inclusion Criteria
+## Modern Scripts Inclusion Criteria

 For space and sanity, some scripts have to be left out.
 In order to have semi-objective criteria for this, here's what I've landed on for the Modern Scripts diagram: